College and Financial Aid Resources for Foster Youth Students

 Eligible students may be pursuing a technical certification, an undergraduate degree, or graduate degree at a community college or a four-year public or private college or university.
 There is no minimum or maximum age; recipients are not required to have been in foster care in California but must be attending a college in California.

-If you have questions about your eligibility for priority enrollment please contact the FYSI Liaison, Alyia Pilgrim, located in the Financial Aid Office.
+If students have any questions regarding foster youth services provided at FRC please contact the FYSI Liaison, Alyia Pilgrim, located in the Financial Aid Office.